 Customer Value = Average Order Value X Purchase Frequency

-The first thing that we need to calculate CLV is average value order.
+The first thing that we need to calculate CLV is the average value order.

 2. Average Order Value

 AOV is the average sum that the customers spend every time they place orders at the website.
 To calculate AOV, you need to divide your total revenue by the total number of orders.